Saeb Erekat: Health issues and death

 On 8 May 2012, Erekat was hospitalized in Ramallah after suffering a heart attack.

 On 12 October 2017, he had a lung transplant at Inova Fairfax Hospital in northern Virginia, United States.

 Erekat, who was suffering from pulmonary fibrosis, tested positive for COVID-19 on 9 October 2020.
-On 18 October, he was sent to the Israeli Hadassah Ein Karem hospital in Jerusalem in critical condition.
+On 18 October, he was sent to the Hadassah Ein Karem Hospital in Jerusalem in critical condition.
 On 21 October, his daughter said on Twitter that he underwent a bronchoscopy to examine the condition of his respiratory system.
 Erekat died of complications from COVID-19 on 10 November 2020, at the age of 65.
 He was interred in the cemetery in Jericho.